Tamanend

-Also referred to as "Tammany", he became a popular figure in 18th-century America, especially in Philadelphia.
-Also called a "Patron Saint of America", Tamenend represented peace and amity.
+Also called a "Patron Saint of America", Tamanend represented peace and amity, and became a popular figure in 18th-century America, especially in Philadelphia.
 A Tammany society founded in Philadelphia holds an annual Tammany festival.
 Tammany societies (Tammany Hall being the most well-known and influential) were established across the United States after the American Revolutionary War, and Tammany assumed mythic status as an icon for the peaceful politics of negotiation.

 Life and legend

 Tamanend reputedly took part in a meeting between the leaders of the Lenni-Lenape nation, and the leaders of the Pennsylvania colony held under a large elm tree at Shakamaxon in the early 1680s.
 William Penn and Tamanend continued to sign seven more documents assuring each other, and their peoples, of peaceable understanding after the initial one in 1683.
 Tamanend is recorded as having said that the Lenni-Lenape and the English colonists would "live in peace as long as the waters run in the rivers and creeks and as long as the stars and moon endure."
 These words have been memorialized on the statue of Tamanend that still stands in Philadelphia.